 Psychological Development:

-The great Jimmy Conners once said, “Tennis is 90% mental”.
+The great Jimmy Connors once said, “Tennis is 90% mental.
 Anyone who plays knows tennis is psychologically challenging.
-Our definition of Psychological skills includes Mental (cognitive) and emotional.
+Our definition of Psychological skills includes both Mental (cognitive) and emotional skills.
 The goal is to equip players with tools to handle all the demands the game will throw at them.

-To train the Psychological aspects of the ‘performer’, the coach needs to understand enough to provide relevant feedback during training, in order to help players maintain an ideal performance state.
+To train the Psychological aspects of the ‘performer’, the coach needs to understand enough to provide relevant feedback during training to help players maintain an ideal performance state.
 It is the coach and the consistent relationship with the person that will allow them to shape the person’s identity, beliefs, values, attitudes, mind-set and behaviours.

 Physical Development:

 In any sport, a good athlete will always have an advantage.
-As much as athleticism is a matter of genetics, it is also very trainable.
-A player needs to develop many physical qualities (e.g. endurance, speed, flexibility, strength, etc.) Some of the most critical qualities to develop are what’s called the “ABC’s” of athleticism.
+While athleticism is partly genetic, it is also highly trainable.
+A player needs to develop many physical qualities (e.g., endurance, speed, flexibility, strength).
+Some of the most critical qualities to develop are what’s called the “ABC’s” of athleticism.

 - Agility